kingdoyin1/Superstore-Analysis-Using-Microsoft-PowerBI/README.md

    - **Cities Served:** 531
    - **Total Units Sold:** 38K

    These high-level figures give an immediate snapshot of the superstore’s scale, market reach, and financial performance.
-With over half a million in profit and millions in revenue, the store demonstrates strong sales, although further breakdown reveals key opportunities to optimize performance and profitability.
+With over quarter a million in profit and millions in revenue, the store demonstrates strong sales, although further breakdown reveals key opportunities to optimize performance and profitability.

 2. **Revenue by Top Ten Products**
    - The bar chart showcases the top 10 products in terms of revenue generation.
-Key items include *Phones* and *Chairs*, both contributing significantly to the overall revenue.
+Key items include *Phones* and *Copiers*, both contributing significantly to the overall revenue.
    - This product-level view allows stakeholders to identify high-demand items and consider inventory and marketing strategies to capitalize on these profitable segments.

 3. **Revenue by Category**